forasoft/PulseTile/README.md

 #### Installation of the new Plugins to the application:
 1. Run the following command within your command line: npm/bower install moduleName (Module name here stands for github url for external plugin)
 `bower i https://github.com/RippleOSI/Org-Ripple-UI-Plugins.git`
-*We are downloading the module from external repository*
+*We are downloading the module from external repository to root application directory*

 2. To copy files from node_modules/bower_components use: webpack.config.js --> CopyWebpackPlugin, change path in it's options { from: '', to: '' }
 *Here we are copying module files from source folder to destination folder*